oglimmer/cyc/docker/README.md

 BuildInDockerAndDeployViaAnsible
 ================================

-Demonstrates how to build and deploy cyc to Digital Ocean.
+Demonstrates how to build and deploy cyc.